irisnet/testnets/nyancat/v0.16/README.md

 ## v0.16.0-rc0

-As what we did on the testnets for v0.15, we will first test the new introduced functions of v0.16 on a new testnet `nyancat-5`, if everything works fine, then test the upgrade on `nyancat-6`.
+Just as we did on the testnets for v0.15, we'll first test drive the new features of v0.16 on a new testnet `nyancat-5`, if everything works fine, we then go through the on-chain upgrade process on `nyancat-6`.

 ### Coin Swap Tasks